 Mountains Nearby: Lucerne vs. Geneva

 Both towns will have mountains nearby to visit.
-The panoramic views from the mountains near Lucerne and Geneva will be both stunning.
+The panoramic views from the mountains near Lucerne and Geneva will be stunning.

 Mountains Close to Lucerne